NaserParhizkar/docs/source/includes/_usermanagement.md

 ### Handling errors

-Some provider don't give their user's email in their API (it's the case of Twitter for instance).
+Some providers don't give their user's email in their API (it's the case of Twitter for instance).
 So, you have to ask your user his email manually and setup the email.

 ## Signin your users

-Once your user has signed up, you can login them with their email password or with one of the social identity the user attached to his account.
+Once your user has signed up, you can log him/her in with his/her email password or with one of the social identity the user attached to his account.

-OAuth.io manage your user's session for you and give a simple API to let you know if the user is still logged in or not.
+OAuth.io manages your user's session for you and gives a simple API to let you know if the user is still logged in or not.

-During the beta, the session expires after 6h of inactivity but we are working to make this expiration configurable.
+During the beta, the session expires after 6 hours of inactivity but we are working on making this expiration configurable.

 <div class="code-block Javascript"><pre><code class="highlight javascript">User.signin(email, password).done(function(user) {
     console.log(user.data.firstname);